choctaw-nation/photo-talent-database/readme.md

 Couple of in-person requests from Payton before the next round of recruiting for the upcoming TWM campaign

 -   Updated: Homepage includes CNO branding & 'official website' language
--   Removed: Homepage no longer has "login" button
+-   Updated: Homepage no longer has "login" button prominently displayed

 ### v1.11.1 - [May 5, 2026]